CyTOF/ImageMassCytometry/README.md

 ## Preparation of data for Ilastik

-To prepare data for ilastik, launch rgb_generate:
+To prepare data for ilastik, launch `process_ilastik.py`.
+For postfiltering nothing is to be done (this is done on the fly during reading):
-`python rgb_generate.py`
+`python process_ilastik.py --tissue_id Tonsil_D1 --prefilter`

 Then make the classification with ilastik to find the B- and T-regions